SentinelFi/build_35_submission/readme.md

 #### 1. Liquidation and Keeper Bots – $12,800

 - Develop an open-source **Liquidation Bot**, including a working example that anyone can run to monitor oracle data and trigger claims.
-[More in our technical documentation](#)
+[Read More](https://github.com/SentinelFi/build_35_submission/blob/main/technical.md#-liquidation-bots-and-keepers)

 - Add Protocol level incentives for people to run these bots.